SiyaLJ/SiyaLJ/README.md

 ### **Researcher & Developer** – artiso solutions GmbH, Germany (2024)
 - Conducted market research on AI technologies and customer support solutions.
 - Developed and tested AI-based prototypes, ensuring alignment with business objectives.
 - Utilized **Azure DevOps** for documentation and project management.

-### **Developer** – Cold Chain Management Project (UWC-HNU-UMI Joint Venture)
-- Engineered an IoT-based monitoring system for Ugandan fish exports, ensuring quality control during transportation.
-- Collaborated with a cross-cultural team of 17 members to deliver innovative solutions.

 ### **Tutor** – University of the Western Cape (2023-2024)
 - Taught and mentored students in **Introduction to the Economy and Business (IEB)** and **Quantitative Skills Foundation (QSF)**.